-Now, as a sort of semi-disclaimer, it’s important to tell you that by going ‘bad’ I mean passing its best.
+Now, as a sort of semi-disclaimer, it’s important to tell you that by going ‘bad’ I mean passing its peak flavor.
 It’s not going bad in the moldy and dangerous sense of the word, but merely deteriorated and flavorless or otherwise stale.

 A bad “stale” cup of coffee won’t harm you physically.
 Coffee beans, even those that are ground, don’t become a health threat for years, but they develop a dull flavor much sooner than that.
-Most coffee lovers claim to notice a deterioration of the flavor in ground beans within two weeks from grinding, about twice as fast as un-ground coffee.
+Most coffee lovers claim to notice a deterioration of the flavor in ground beans within a couple of weeks from grinding, about twice as fast as un-ground coffee.
+But the barista behind the counter of any descent coffee shop will say in a matter of minutes, especially with the fine grind for shots of espresso.

 The trick to preserving your coffee is storing it correctly.
 If kept anywhere where it comes into contact with air, moisture, heat or light then it is being affected, and sooner rather than later, it’ll go bad.